vvictor10/PlacesSearch/README.md

 ### Configurable

 The app has been designed to support any user location, not just Seattle as specified in the requirements.
-The 'placessearch.properties' file specifies the user's location in lat and long values and can be updated to reflect any location that is supported by the Foursquare API.
-So you can simulate the user experience in New York, NY or Austin, TX for example with simple tweaks to the lat/long values in the properties file.
+The '_placessearch.properties_' file specifies the user's location in lat and long values and can be updated to reflect any location that is supported by the Foursquare API.
+So you can simulate the user experience in _New York, NY_ or _Austin, TX_ for example with simple tweaks to the lat/long values in the properties file.

 ### Libraries

 Apart from the standard Android SDK & libraries, few other open source libraries were used in the project.
 Here is the list:

-1. Dagger - Dependency Injection.
+1. **Dagger** - Dependency Injection.
-2. RxJava - Asynchronous & Event based programming.
+2. **RxJava** - Asynchronous & Event based programming.
-3. OkHttp - Networking.
+3. **OkHttp** - Networking.
-4. Retrofit - Networking.
+4. **Retrofit** - Networking.
-5. Gson - Serialization/De-Serialization.
+5. **Gson** - Serialization/De-Serialization.
-6. Picasso - Image loading.
+6. **Picasso** - Image loading.
-7. Butterknife - View binding.
+7. **Butterknife** - View binding.
-8. Timber - Logging.
+8. **Timber** - Logging.
-9. Junit - Unit testing.
+9. **Junit** - Unit testing.
-10. AssertJ - Assertions.
+10. **AssertJ** - Assertions.

 ### Technicals